answer17/turtlebot_arm/README.md

           <origin xyz="0 0 1"/>
         </turtlebot_arm>

 This will attach a turtlebot arm to your robot.
-Replace base_link with whatever link you want to attach to, and change the origin as needed.
-Apart from color, we can configure joints velocity limit and lower/upper limits for the first joint (arm_shoulder_pan) to allow accessing to different operational areas, e.g. left handed vs. right handed robot
+Replace base_link with the base link you use to attach the arm, and change the origin as needed.
+Apart from color, you can configure joint velocity limit and lower/upper limits for the first joint (arm_shoulder_pan) to allow access to different operational areas, e.g. left handed vs. right handed robot

 ## Running MoveIt
-Ensure you have all the required dependencies by running (you probably did it before compiling):
+Ensure you have all the required dependencies by running:

        cd turtlebot_arm
        rosdep install --from-paths -i -y src

-Before start playing, I highly recommend to calibrate your camera extrinsic parameters following [this tutorial](http://wiki.ros.org/turtlebot_kinect_arm_calibration/Tutorials/CalibratingKinectToTurtleBotArm)
+Before you start playing, calibrate your camera extrinsic parameters following [this tutorial](http://wiki.ros.org/turtlebot_kinect_arm_calibration/Tutorials/CalibratingKinectToTurtleBotArm)

 The turtlebot_arm_moveit_config/demo.launch is a bit wonky, but the move_group action underlying it works fine.
-To test your installation, run one of the demos (well, demo by now) from turtlebot_arm_moveit_demos, e.g.:
+To test your installation, run the pick and place demo from turtlebot_arm_moveit_demos, e.g.:

        rosrun turtlebot_arm_moveit_demos pick_and_place.py